section-engineering-education/engineering-education/content/articles/php-superglobals/index.md

 - A beginner's understanding of PHP.

 ### Introduction to PHP superglobals

-Superglobals were introduced in PHP 4.1.0 and have been an important part of PHP since then.
-There exist about `9` superglobal variables in PHP.
-They are sometimes referred to as `automatic globals`.
+Superglobals were introduced in PHP 4.1.0 and have been an important part of PHP ever since.
+There are about nine superglobal variables in PHP which are sometimes referred to as `automatic globals`.
 They are as stated below:

 1. $GLOBALS
 2. $_SERVER